aws-samples/cdk-eks-blueprints-patterns/README.md

 1. `github-ssh-key` - must contain GitHub SSH private key in Plain Text.
 The secret is expected to be defined in `us-east-1` and replicated to `us-east-1` and `us-west-2` regions.
 2. `argo-admin-secret` - must contain ArgoCD admin password in Plain Text.
 The secret is expected to be defined in `us-east-1` and replicated to `us-east-1` and `us-west-2` regions.
 3. `keptn-secrets` - must contain API_TOKEN and BRIDGE_PASSWORD password in Plain Text.
-The secret is expected to be defined in `us-east-1` and replicated to `us-east-1` and `us-west-2` regions.
+The secret is expected to be defined in `us-east-1` region.

 For more information on defining secrets for ArgoCD, please refer to [SSP Documentation](https://github.com/aws-quickstart/quickstart-ssp-amazon-eks/blob/main/docs/addons/argo-cd.md#secrets-support) as well as [known issues](https://github.com/aws-quickstart/quickstart-ssp-amazon-eks/blob/main/docs/addons/argo-cd.md#known-issues).